-The MultiApp V4.0.1 platform is an operating system that complies with two major industry standards:
+The MultiApp V4.1 platform is an operating system that complies with two major industry standards:

-- Sun's Java Card 3.0.4, which consists of the Java Card 3.0.4 Virtual Machine [JVCM304], the Java Card 3.0.4 Runtime Environment [JCRE304] and the Java Card 3.0.4 Application Programming Interface [JCAPI304]. - The Global Platform Card Specification version 2.2.1 [GP221], (id configuration [GP221 Id Config] or GP configuration [GP221 Com]) - GAP: the General Authentication Procedure, for compliance with latest version of [TR03110] - GAP and File System APIs: these new APIs are required for the [TR03110] based applications (eIDAS and new Signature application compliant to [TRSIGN] - GDP: Global Dispatcher Perso application to centralize application personalization (at first for eTravel) - Support of Flash Modularity: possibility during product construction to embed only features required for a given customer item
+- Sun's Java Card 3.0.4, which consists of the Java Card 3.0.4 Virtual Machine [JVCM304], the Java Card 3.0.4 Runtime Environment [JCRE304] and the Java Card 3.0.4 Application Programming Interface [JCAPI304]. - The Global Platform Card Specification version 2.3 [GP23], (with id configuration [GP221 Id Config] and GP Mapping Guidelines [GP221 MpGd]). - GAP: the General Authentication Procedure, for compliance with latest version of [TR03110-2] - GAP and File System APIs: these new APIs are required for the [TR03110-2] based applications (eIDAS and new Signature application compliant to [TRSIGN]). - GDP: Global Dispatcher Perso application to centralize application personalization (at first for eTravel). - Support of Flash Modularity: possibility during product construction to embed only features required for a given customer item.

-Figure 3: MultiApp V4.0.1 Java Card platform architecture
+Figure 3: MultiApp V4.1 Java Card platform architecture

-As described in figure 3, the MultiApp V4.0.1 platform contains the following components:
+As described in figure 3, the MultiApp V4.1 platform contains the following components: